Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 15

-**Goal:** The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL/TLS encryption.
+**Goal:** The password for the next level can be retrieved by submitting the password of the current level to port `30001` on `localhost` using `SSL/TLS encryption`.

-The provided hint suggessted to read "CONNECTED COMMANDS" but where??
-I went through all the man pages of suggested command and found `openssl s_client`.
-Now using this command we can get the password.
+The provided hint suggested looking into `CONNECTED COMMANDS` though it wasn't immediately clear where.
+After reviewing the `man` pages for the suggested commands, I discovered openssl `s_client`, which is used to establish `SSL/TLS` connections.
+Using this command, I was able to connect to the specified port and retrieve the password by manually pasting the current one:

 ```bash
 openssl s_client -connect localhost:30001   # Open Connection and paste the password.